Local Land Charges

 - The numbers of the CON29R questions required.

 In 2008 the Government Published a Good Practice Guide for Local Authorities and personal searchers.
-The guidance sets out good practice on the conduct of a personal search of the Local Land Charges Register and of other records held by Local Authorities for inclusion in a property search.
+The guidance sets out good practice regarding records held by Local Authorities for inclusion in a property search.
 This guidance was developed by a Working Group compromising of representatives of local government, property search companies and central government.
 Our Local Land Charges Team operates in accordance with the guidance.
 A copy of the good practice guidance can be found under Related Documents on this webpage.

-HM Land Registry is working in partnership with Local Authorities in England to standardise and migrate Local Land Charges register information to one accessible place.
-Through the course of 2019 this Authority will be working towards being one of the first stage of Local Authorities that have migrated their data to HM Land Registry.
+HM Land Registry (HMLR) is working in partnership with Local Authorities in England to standardise and migrate Local Land Charges register information to one accessible place.

-Further information on the migration project can be found on the gov.uk website at:
+Guidance on the HMLR Local Land Charge service can be found on the GOV.UK website here: